 If you're looking for a casual eatery with an upscale ambiance, head to Clarklewis where they pride themselves on their exquisite farm to table ingredients.
 They offer tasty dishes in the way of American, Italian and European cuisine.
 A changing menu and the use of organic, local produce make each visit to this Eastside favorite a fresh experience.
 You can order a la carte or opt for the chef's menu.
 A cocktail, wine and beer list accompanies the fine menu, or you can choose to bring your own.
 An outdoor seating area is perfect during cooperative weather.
 Happy hour is from 4:30-6:30 PM Monday - Saturday.

 One restaurant that appears on just about everybody's best-of Portland list is Andina.
 With the tagline, "A Taste of Peru in the Pearl," Andina has taken traditional South American cuisine to the level of fine art.
-Located in the heart of Portland's Pearl District, the neighborhood is comprised of boutique shops, art galleries and old industrial building converted into high-end lofts.
-Andina has a formal dining room and a more casual bar featuring live, Latin-influnced music every night of the week.
+Located in the heart of Portland's Pearl District, the neighborhood is comprised of boutique shops, art galleries and an old industrial building converted into high-end lofts.
+Andina has a formal dining room and a more casual bar featuring live, Latin-influenced music every night of the week.
 Though Andina is one of the more expensive restaurants in Portland, most diners agree that the food and attentive service is well worth the cost.
 The tapas menu, happy hour and lunch offerings make sampling Andina food affordable for almost anyone.
-Andina sources it's food from local Oregon farms and direct trade with a community of organic farmers in Chincha, Peru.
+Andina sources its food from local Oregon farms and direct trade with a community of organic farmers in Chincha, Peru.